King Shaka International Airport: Future

-KSIA is currently building two new heavy class remote gates which will be named Foxtrot Aprons.
-Taxiway Bravo is also being extended and will connect to the runway north of Taxiway Hotel.
+KSIA is currently building two new heavy-class remote gates, which will be named Foxtrot Aprons.
+Taxiway Bravo is also being extended and will connect to the runway north of the Taxiway Hotel.

 As of March 2010, information on future development at KSIA is scarce and conflicting.
-Long term master plans published on the Dube Trade port website show projected phases of development in the future; however, images of future development posted on an internet forum indicate five phases of development, with each phase to be developed based on annual passenger volumes reaching certain levels.
-Both sources of information agree that the airport would have two parallel runways with the passenger terminal building having an estimated capacity for 45 million passengers per year in the future.
+Long-term master plans published on the Dube Trade Port website show projected phases of development in the future.
+However, images of future development posted on an internet forum indicate five phases of development, with each phase to be developed based on annual passenger volumes reaching certain levels.
+Both sources of information agree that the airport would have two parallel runways, with the passenger terminal building having an estimated capacity of 45 million passengers per year in the future.

 Location

 The airport is located in La Mercy, KwaZulu-Natal, approximately 35 km north of Durban.
 The airport precinct is bordered by the M43 road to the north, the Mdloti River to the south, the R102 road to the west, and the N2 freeway to the east.

-Neighbouring communities are Cottonlands and the LIV village at Hazelmere Dam Wall to the west, oThongathi to the north-west, Verulam to the south-west, and eMdloti to the south-east.
+Neighboring communities are Cotton lands and the LIV village at Hazelmere Dam Wall to the west, oThongathi to the northwest, Verulam to the southwest, and eMdloti to the southeast.
 Notable communities further away are uMhlanga to the south and Ballito to the north.
 These communities are generally opposed to the airport because of noise concerns, recommendations for mitigation of which were made in the project's Environmental Impact Report.